We Will Live Well

 - Ethnobotany (EBOT) out of the Kuskokwim Campus in Bethel.

 This material is based upon work supported by the National Institute of Food and Agriculture, U.S. Department of Agriculture, under Award No. 2011-38426-30621.

 STATUS OF THE CERTIFICATE PROGRAMS

-HLRM and VTS were approved with final Board of Regent (BOR) and Northwest Commission on Colleges and Universities (NWCCU) approval in 2007.
+HLRM was approved with final Board of Regent (BOR) and Northwest Commission on Colleges and Universities (NWCCU) approval in 2007.
 ENVI and EBOT received BOR and NWCCU approval in September 2009.